MarkusMaal/BlueScreenSimulatorPlus/README.md

 The online documentation for the latest stable release can be found at [markustegelane.eu/bssp/help.pdf](https://markustegelane.eu/bssp/help.pdf).

 ## Developer documentation
-This documentation is contained within the readme and is meant for people who want to modify and further develop/contribute to this repository or just curious nerds.
+This documentation is contained within the readme and is meant for people who want to modify and further develop/contribute to this repository or are just curious nerds.

 ### Table of contents
 * [Global settings](#global-settings)